BuddyForms/BuddyForms-Members/readme.txt

 == Changelog ==

+= 1.0.10 =
+only display posts created by the form remove the old delete post structure fixed the dependencies message rename session

 = 1.0.9 =
 Fixed a conflict with the BP Group Hierarchy Plugin.
 Props to Mitch for reporting and helping me fix this issue.